svisser/crossword/README.md

 You can use the following attributes as dictionaries (e.g., convert to JSON):

-    puzzle.json (the whole puzzle as dictionary)
-    puzzle.clues
+    puzzle.data (the cells, clues and metadata in one dictionary) puzzle.clues
     puzzle.clues.across
     puzzle.clues.down